henrylawson/henrylawson.net/website/_posts/2015-09-11-book-review-crucial-conversations.markdown

   - Is Mutual Respect at risk
 - Apologize if appropriate
 - Contrast to fix misunderstanding
-  - What you don’t intend or mean
+  - What you don't intend or mean
   - What you do intend or mean
-- When you are cross purposes, use CRIB to get back to mutual purpose
+- When you are at cross purposes, use CRIB to get back to mutual purpose
   - **Commit** to seek Mutual Purpose - state that we need to find a mutual purpose, bring the dialogue back to identify one
   - **Recognize** the purpose behind the strategy - Ask people why they want